 One valuable tool that helps keep salaries competitive is the Salary Adjustment Fund.
 The Salary Adjustment Fund is used to increase salaries in occupational fields, such as those listed in Table 4, where some salaries are significantly below the market.
 The primary funding mechanism, transferring legislative increase funds remaining after employees receive their legislative increase, continues to be inadequate to address occupational areas where salaries are below the market.
-Last year, \$17.6 million was allocated to the Salary Adjustment Fund for agency and university requests totaling \$24.4 million.
-Total needs are considerably higher.
+Due to economic instability, no Salary Adjustment Fund moneys were allocated in 2008.
+In 2007, \$17.6 million was allocated to the SAF for agency and university requests totaling \$24.4 million.
+Total needs were considerably higher in 2007, and increased in 2008.
 Projected retirements are expected to create significant vacancies in many occupational areas in the State's workforce over the coming years, including those that are critical to the delivery of services to citizens.
 While these retirements will also create significant salary reserve, many agencies may still face difficulty in filling critical vacancies without sufficient funds to maintain competitive recruitment.